 Given the paucity of research, I was skeptical about how well a neck bulking routine would work.
 But within a few months of doing neck training while resting between sets, I was able to do add over an inch to my neck circumference.
 We were then able to reproduce those results with members of our community.

-- Should We Bulk Up Our Necks?
+- Should We Build Muscle in Our Necks?

 - Neck Aesthetics